dreamerslab/ci.view/README.md

   - [Codeigniter Carabiner library](https://github.com/dreamerslab/Carabiner)

 ## Features
-  - Manage layouts, page title, metas, css and js with YAML file
+  - Manage layouts, page title, metas, css and js with YAML file.
+Therefore you can have a cleaner and lighter controller
   - Default configs can be overwritten in controller config
-  - Combine and minify css and js files in production mode
+  - Combine and minify css and js files in production mode for faster page loading

 ## Installation
   - Copy all files in the libraries folder to your application libraries folder, including  `carabiner.php`, `cssmin`, `curl`, `jsmin`, `view`, `Yaml.php`, and all files in `Yaml` folder.